AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 how a record is represented in memory.
 Our goal is to provide a brief introduction into the topic.
-If you're interested in more details, you can find a thorough discussion about record representation clauses in the *Introduction to Embedded Systems Programming* course.
+If you're interested in more details, you can find a thorough discussion about record representation clauses in the :doc:`Introduction to Embedded Systems Programming <learn:courses/intro-to-embedded-sys-prog/chapters/low_level_programming>` course.

 Let's start with the simple approach of declaring a record type without providing further information.
 In this case, we're basically asking the